 Proposers should pay particular attention to the fact that, as indicated in the instrument manuals, use of certain non-standard instrumental modes or configurations requires prior approval by ESO.
 This approval must be obtained before submitting the Phase 1 proposal.
-Corresponding requests, including a brief justification, must be submitted by e-mail to usd-help@eso.org at least two weeks before the proposal submission deadline.
+Corresponding requests, including a brief justification, must be submitted through the ESO Helpdesk at least two weeks before the proposal submission deadline.
 Failure to follow this rule may lead to the rejection of the proposal by ESO for technical reasons.

-Users who wish to request a new (own) filter to be installed, particularly in the cryogenic instruments (e.g., HAWK-I, VIRCAM, VISIR) must approach ESO via usd-help@eso.org at least 3 months before submitting a proposal requesting that filter.
+Users who wish to request a new (own) filter to be installed, particularly in the cryogenic instruments (e.g., HAWK-I, VIRCAM, VISIR) must approach ESO via the ESO Helpdesk at least 3 months before submitting a proposal requesting that filter.
 Failure to follow these guidelines may lead to the rejection of the proposal by ESO for technical reasons.